A topic from the subject of Inorganic Chemistry in Chemistry.

 Step-by-Step Details:

-1. Produce a beam of silver atoms and pass it through a magnetic field.
+1. Produce a beam of silver atoms.

-3. Measure the intensities of the two beams.
+3. Observe the deflection of the beam.

 Share on: